-During septal repair, the patient may experience numbness in the front teeth, bleeding and inflammation of the nasal septum or a perforation of the nasal septum.
-Perforation of the nasal septum may cause difficulty breathing.
-Since the cartilage in the septum contains a "memory", it may move after the rebuilding process and result in a regenerative deviation.
+During the veneer repair, the patient may suffer from numbness in the front teeth, bleeding and inflammation in the nasal septum or perforation in it.
+And the perforation of the nasal septum may cause difficulty in breathing.
+Since the cartilage in the septum contains a “memory,” it may move after the reconstruction process and result in a recurrent deviation.
 There is also a small risk of a change in the shape of the nose.

 Decreased sense of smell after endoscopic sinus surgery